Resin Printing Your First Miniature: Complete Beginner Guide

 | Surface tacky after curing | Under-cured | Increase cure time; check UV bulb |

 Your first batch of prints will teach you more than any guide.
 Adjust one variable at a time so you know what changed.
+For a deeper breakdown of what causes each failure type, the print failures troubleshooting guide covers all the common modes in detail.

 Next steps

 Once you have a clean, cured print in hand, you’re ready to prime and paint.
 See our painting guide for 3D printed minis for the full painting workflow.
+For primer-specific recommendations that work on resin surfaces, the best primer for resin miniatures guide covers what actually sticks.